todd/ruby-style-guide/README.md

    end
    ```

+TODO: Where did we land on using parentheses for methods?
 * Omit parentheses around parameters for methods that are part of an
   internal DSL (e.g. Rake, Rails, RSpec), methods that have
   "keyword" status in Ruby (e.g. `attr_reader`, `puts`) and attribute